 Where does the name “Unitarian” come from?

 Our roots lie in the Radical Reformation of 16th-century Poland and Hungary.
 At that time, Protestant Christians claimed the right to read the Bible in their own languages and to interpret it for themselves.
 Some who did so found that it spoke of one God, without qualification.
 This did not square with the orthodox Christian doctrine of the Trinity, which says that God consists of three “persons”.
-Because our forebears believed God to be a “unity” rather than a “trinity” they became known as “Unitarians”.
+Because our forebears affirmed God to be a “unity” rather than a “trinity” they became known as “Unitarians”.

 Does “Unitarian” have the same meaning today?